INVESTING IN BC CONSERVATION SINCE 1981

 Approved Project List 2024-25

-The Fish & Wildlife Grant is now open for application.
+The Fish & Wildlife Grant is now closed.

 Changes have been made to the application worksheet and guidance document.
 Please utilize the 2025-26 F&W Application Worksheet and associated Guidance Document for Applicants.
 For those applying for habitat restoration or enhancement projects, please note a series of new questions for this project type within the application.